Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 ### One-Stock Systems

 - What happens to a system if there are two feedback loops, each trying to drag a stock toward two different goals?
-- E.g. Thermostat trying to drag the room temperature (stock) to match the desired temperature.
+- E.g. A thermostat trying to drag the room temperature (stock) to match the desired temperature but the environment trying to drag the room temperature to match the outside temperature.
 ![Figure 15](figure15.png)
 ![Figure 18](figure18.png)
 - It’s similar to trying to fill a bucket with water, except that the bucket has a hole in the bottom.
-- To make things worse, water leaking out of the hole is governed by a feedback loop.
-The more water in the bucket, the more water pressure at the hole increases, so the outflow increases.
+- But to make things worse, water leaking out of the hole is governed by a feedback loop.
+- E.g. The more water in the bucket, the more water pressure at the hole, so the more the outflow increases.
 - An important general principle of systems thinking is that information delivered by a feedback loop can only affect future behavior.
 - It can’t deliver a signal fast enough to correct the behavior that drove the current feedback.
 - This is important because it means that there will always be a delay in responding.